digbangbang/LPT-FL/README.md

 # [NeurIPS 2024] Low Precision Local Training is Enough for Federated Learning

+This repository contains a PyTorch implementation of the paper:

+Low Precision Local Training is Enough for Federated Learning.

+Zhiwei, Li and Yiqiu, Li and Binbin, Lin and Zhongming, Jin and Weizhong, Zhang

 ## Introduction
 In this paper, we propose an efficient Federated Learning (FL) paradigm that significantly reduces the communication and computation costs during training.
 The key features of our approach are: